great-expectations/great_expectations/docs/guides/connecting_to_your_data/database/snowflake.md

 ### 2. Install required dependencies

-First, install the necessary dependencies for Great Expectations to connect to your postgres database by running the following in your terminal:
+First, install the necessary dependencies for Great Expectations to connect to your Snowflake database by running the following in your terminal:

 ```console
 pip install sqlalchemy